gallexi/darray/README.md

 + `make perf_tests` - Build performance tests comparing the darray library against both built-in arrays and `std::vector` all at `-O3` optimization.

 ## API

+Note: The type `ELEM_TYPE` used throughout the API documentation referes towhatever the `typeof` the contained element is for a particular darray.

 ### Creation and Deletion